dafzor/bnetlauncher/README.md

   * `noargs` doesn't throw an error when retrieving blank arguments from the game
   * `waitforexit` leave bnetlauncher open and waiting until the game existing
   * `nolaunch` don't directly launch the game but just open the client and try to find the game for an additional 60s this can in theory be used for hacky PTR support.
+  * `notask` doesn't start the client trough a scheduled task

 ## Known Issues